 Try out your new DIY reusable fabric softener dryer sheets.
 Toss one in the dryer, just like you would a regular dryer sheet.

-Note - You might need to tweak the amounts of each ingredient depending on the size of your jars and scent preference.
-Start out with only a few drops of essential oils, but know you can always add more to suit your scent preference.
+Note: You might need to tweak the amounts of each ingredient depending on the size of your jars and scent preference.
+Start with only a few drops of essential oils, but know you can always add more to suit your scent preference.

-In order to have easy access, keep your new homemade dryer sheets near your dryer or laundry detergent.
+Keep your new homemade dryer sheets near your dryer or laundry detergent to have easy access.